albert-pimentel/213-final-proj/docs/README.md

-<h1>NETS213 Spring 2021 Final Project</h1>

-<h2> By Michael Arther, Ethan Chaffee, Joseph Laforgia, Kaya Panchalingam, Albert Pimentel </h2>

-<h2> Overview: </h2>
-This project is a matchmaking algorithm.
-It utilizes crowdsourcing to create a gold standard.
-The data is taken from OkCupid.
-There are nine components to this project exhibited in the figure above.
-For each description below, a value between 1 and 4 is assigned to each component denoting the complexity of implementing that part.

 <h2> HIT Design (3): </h2>
 The HIT will display two profiles.
 Profile 1 will remain constant and can be thought of as the person trying to be matched.
 Profile 2 will change.
 A Worker will be required to rate on a scale